PaoloMissier/CSC8101-2017-18-Coursework/spark/spark-coursework-spec.md

 Below are a list of the individual tasks you will be expected to complete as part of your spark batch coursework.
 We try to describe each task in detail, however if you are ever in doubt please ask a demonstrator, either in person during a practical or by [creating an issue](https://github.com/tomncooper/CSC8101-Documentation/issues).

-#### Checkpoints
+#### Incremental progress

-A brief aside about checkpoints.
-As you can see, there are many tasks for you to complete in this coursework.
+As you can see, there are several tasks for you to complete in this coursework.
 Some of them may prove fairly challenging depending upon your prior level of experience.
 You may well not complete them all.
 However, we would like to avoid a situation in which students get stuck on task 1 or 2 and then either give up or struggle on for days, never attempting the later tasks.
-So, we have marked certain tasks with the symbols **(\*)** and **(?)** which imply that the task is a checkpoint, or optional respectively.
+So, we have marked certain tasks with the symbol **(?)** which means  that the task is optional.

 **(?)** if a task is optional, this simply means that later tasks do not depend on its output.
 This means you can move on from such a task if you are stuck.
 To be clear, an optional task is still worth marks.

-**(\*)** if a task is checkpointed, this means that later tasks do depend on its output, but we have prepared sample files and short code snippets which allow you to simulate the correct output of such a task so that you may continue.

-If you want to take advantage of a checkpoint you must contact a demonstrator.
-If you request the use of a checkpoint, but then later find the time to replace the checkpoint solution with your own attempt, do not worry that you will be marked down; all checkpoint solutions are sufficiently different from the actual solution that it will be obvious if they have been replaced.
-An example of a checkpoint might be a file containing the correct output from a task, and a code snippet to help you read that output into an `RDD` correctly.

-Obviously it should go without saying that you will not be awarded marks for tasks you do not attempt.
-Skipping even an optional task will mean you cannot get 100% for this coursework.

 #### Task 0